4.63.2 LB&I WIIC Practice Network Knowledge Management

 1. Offshore banking activities

-The OA PN also addresses issues related to the reporting of foreign financial assets under Titles 26 and 31.
+3. Issues related to the reporting of foreign financial assets under Titles 26 and 31

-1. The U.S. Business Activities (USBA) PN considers the business activities of nonresident alien (NRA) individuals.
-NRAs come to the United States lawfully via working visas to engage in business activities in a variety of different capacities including as employees, independent contractors, sole proprietors and partners.
-NRAs with U.S. source income are generally subject to U.S. tax on their U.S. source income.
-The USBA PN focuses on identifying non-compliance and determining the source and character of an NRA’s income in computing tax liability.
+1. The U.S. Business Activities (USBA) PN activities are described in the U.S. Business Activities book on the Individual Inbound shelf and considers the business activities of nonresident alien (NRA) individuals.
+NRAs come to the United States lawfully via various nonimmigrant work visas to engage in business activities in a variety of different capacities including as employees, independent contractors, sole proprietors, and partners.
+NRAs are generally subject to U.S. tax on their U.S. source FDAP income and income effectively connected with a U.S. trade or business (ECI).

 1. Identification of a U.S. trade or business or permanent establishment